melody-sylvestre/iot-devices-management-app/README.md

 ```
 {
 "name": "New Device",
 "type": "Thermostat",
 "is_enabled": true,
 "current_value_1": 14,
 "target_value_1": 22
 }
 ```

-This is also a valid request body, because all the fields that are not relevant for the device type "Light Switch" were set to `null`:
+This is also a valid request body, because all the fields that are not relevant for the device type "Light Switch" are set to `null`:

 ```
 {